-Day-02 Arrive ISB, welcome reception at the air port.
+Day-02 Arrive ISB, welcome reception at the airport.
 Transfer to hotel for fresh up.
-After lunch city tour of the twin cities Rawalpindi & Islamabad, federal capital of Pakistan.
+After a lunch city tour of the twin cities Rawalpindi & Islamabad, the federal capital of Pakistan.
 Overnight hotel.

 Day-03 Drive Islamabad to Besham

 Today our journey starts from driving on the historic Grand Trunk Road.
-On our Taxila is situated 34 km from Islamabad, which is the former capital of Ghandhara Buddhist civilization.
+On our, Taxila has situated 34 km from Islamabad, which is the former capital of Gandhara Buddhist civilization.
 We visit the splendid site Museum and the archaeological site.
-After Taxila we will leave the GT road and turn north on the Karakoram highway.
+After Taxila, we will leave the GT road and turn north on the Karakoram highway.
 Pass through the lush green alpine landscape of Hazara and arrive at Sharkool and cool place situated on top of a hill.
 As we descend from Sharkool, we emerge on the bank of Indus river at Thakot.
 From here we enter the narrow rocky gorge of Indus.
 Overnight hotel.
 (300 km, 7/8 hours)